uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/developer/events/AggregationDevelopment.md

 ## Writing a new Aggregator

-PortalRawEventsAggregatorImpl is the driver behind the aggregation process for Raw Events.
-The method doAggregateRawEvents handles transaction management and calls doAggregationRawEventsInternal.  doAggregationRawEventsInternal is the method that iterates over all of the newly processed events.
+`PortalRawEventsAggregatorImpl` is the driver behind the aggregation process for Raw Events.
+The method `doAggregateRawEvents` handles transaction management and calls `doAggregationRawEventsInternal`. `doAggregationRawEventsInternal` is the method that iterates over all of the newly processed events.

 Events are selected within the portalEventDao.aggregatePortalEvents() call, which passes in a AggregateEventsHandler lambda to be called for each event.  portalEventDao refers to an interface IPortalEventDao, which is implemented as a bean by JpaPortalEventStore.
 This class finds all of the events to process and iterates over each event, passing the AggregateEventsHandler as a parameter.